 Scholarship award eligibility shall be limited to immediate relatives of the Pipeliners Association’s members in good standing.
 Immediate relative shall mean spouse, child, grandchild, stepchild or grand-stepchild.
 A member in good standing for scholarship purposes shall have paid dues (or been exempt) for a preceding minimum of two (2) years.
-In addition, the sponsoring member must have attended a minimum of four (4) meetings, evidenced by attendance records during the Pipeliners season (August-April) preceding the review of his/her relative’s application.
-Each sponsoring member may nominate only one (1) applicant per qualifying period.
+In addition, the sponsoring member must have attended a minimum of four (4) meetings, evidenced by signature and attendance records during the Pipeliners season (August-April) preceding the review of his/her relative’s application.
+Each sponsoring member may nominate only one (1) applicant.

 Scholarship evaluation criteria will include the applicant’s scholastic record, financial support need, and outside activities, such as social, church, service organizations, societies, sports, and so forth.

-Applications are accepted, reviewed and evaluated, and interviews are conducted in June/July of each year for presentation to the Board of Directors at their Summer meeting.
+Applications are accepted, reviewed and evaluated, and interviews (if necessary)are conducted in July of each year for presentation to the Board of Directors at their Summer meeting.
 The Scholarships awarded will be effective for the scholastic year commencing the following September.
 The applicant must show he/she will be classified a second year student by the date the scholarship becomes effective.